Getting Started at Southeast Community College

 Complete an Application for Admission

 Students desiring to be admitted to a Program of Study must complete an Application for Admission and fulfill all admissions requirements for the specific program.
 The Application for Admission is available at www.southeast.edu/applynow.
 There is no cost to apply.

 Demonstration of College Readiness and Placement Testing

-Southeast Community College requires competency in writing and mathematics in order to succeed in the selected Program of Study.
-All applicants for admission are evaluated on basic academic skills to better determine placement into courses and Programs of Study.
-To determine the entrance placement scores for specific programs, visit www.southeast.edu/testingcenter/ or request assistance from the Admissions staff.
+SCC requires competency in English and mathematics in order to succeed in the selected Program of Study.
+All applicants for admission are evaluated on basic math, reading, and writing academic skills to better determine placement into courses and Programs of Study.
+Information for specific Programs of Study is available from Admissions and the Testing & Assessment Center.

 All students seeking admission to a Program of Study must demonstrate college readiness.
 This can be verified via a number of evaluative methods:

 Completion of placement testing occurs through at least one of the following basic skill assessment/placement tests: